MBBS, BA, MD, DLSHTM, MRCP, FRCGP, FMedSci

 Head of Southampton primary care group for National Primary Care HODs group and also for the National School for Primary Care Research.

-Member of REF panel for primary care.
+Member of REF panel for Public Health, Health services and Primary care.

 Clinical Teaching in Primary care for undergraduates.